ajaivijay2000/aws_sns/README.md

 ## AWS simple notification service example

 The AWS SDK for PHP enables PHP developers to use Amazon Web Services from their PHP code.
-Here is the example of showing how to use amazon simple notification service using php and AWS SDK version > 3.
+Here is the example of showing how to use amazon simple notification service using php and **AWS SDK version > 3**.

 ### Minimum requirements
   * PHP >= 5.5.0